 Because of its framework independence, Final Form could potentially outlast whatever frontend framework you are currently using.
 Take React Hooks, for example; Hooks were introduced after Final Form was released, reimagining component state management.
 Only the wrapper for React, React Final Form, had to be modified to support the new Hooks philosophy.

 Just because some forms can be complex doesn't mean that your users should need to download all that code for a simple form!
-Final Form and Final Form break out complex functionality into separate packages, so the form state management core doesn't get bloated by complicated use cases.
+Final Form and React Final Form, break out complex functionality into separate packages, so the form state management core doesn't get bloated by complicated use cases.
 This allows you to build the form library you need for every use case.

 Also, this allows for...